 How it all started

-While in fellowship for regional anesthesia, a few books and a couple of conversations opened my eyes to the fact that I accrued way more debt than I should have in training, but (despite that) I could still be financially independent in my early 40’s.
+While in fellowship, a few books and a couple of conversations opened my eyes to the fact that I accrued way more debt than I should have in training, but (despite that) I could still be financially independent in my early 40’s.

 Throughout my training, there were so many fundamental (non-medical) things that people failed to teach me.
 I don’t want that to happen to you.
 That’s what this website is about.